krei-se/droidfor.ge/README.md

 ### overwriting stuff in /data/data/tld.package.name

-If you change / push settings.xml in /data/data/tld.package.name and the app crashes check if the u0_a123 uid is correct and run restorecon -R on the folder for SELinux-context to restore.
+If you change / push settings.xml in /data/data/tld.package.name and the app crashes check if the u0_a123 uid is correct and run restorecon on files for SELinux-context to work.
 There is a little helper script in /functions to give you the uid for a tld.package.name

+Remember `restorecon -R` to simply fix a whole folder will NOT work on android (and not even tell you about that), you HAVE to explicitly restorecon any file you changed.
+If you need larger work consider su -c as the apps user before or use busybox.

 ## Radicale CalDAV / CardDAV Auto-discovery